 When a result so fine is delivered, it is hard to argue with its success.
 BenQ is one of the few companies committed to DLP displays even today.
 And the MH530FHDis a worthy piece of tech. if you are a theatre enthusiast but have a budget that you cannot forget, this piece of beauty pick for you.

-Trust me when I say this is the best HD projector under 500.
+Trust me when I say this is one of the best HD projectors under 500.

 It is bright, deliver as promised and can read files directly from USB.
 I am smitten!